inferless/speaker-pipeline/README.md

 # Speaker-Pipeline

-In this template we will import the `suno/bark` model used for converting text into speech.
+In this template, we will import the `suno/bark` model used for converting text into speech.

 ---
 ## Prerequisites